-Several shared facilities that benefit the ES Ph.D.
-Program exist across the College.
-Each of these has some personnel support and a suite of available instrumentation or facilities that is available for use either for free or for a fee.
+Several shared facilities that benefit the Environmental Sciences Ph.D. program exist across the college.
+Each has some personnel support and a suite of available instrumentation or facilities available for use either for free or for a fee.
 Facilities include:

 - The Microscopy Core Facility (MCF) offers equipment and support in imaging and analysis.

 - The Center for Genomics Research (CGR) provides support and core facilities for basic and clinical research in the areas of gene expression, flow cytometry, PCR, genotyping, genomic microarray, and bioinformatic analyses.

 - The Proteome Analysis Laboratory (PAL) is a facility for the analysis of protein/peptide expression in cells, tissues and body fluids and state of the art Mass Spectrometers (MS) are at the core of the PAL.

 - The Lab Animal Resources Center supports research requiring the use of laboratory animals.